 Aerobic exercise can be defined as physical activity that increases aerobic metabolism, meaning energy-generating processes that require oxygen.
 Common examples of aerobic exercises are walking, running, swimming, dancing, and other activities that increase heart rate and breathing.
-Exercise elicits a wide range of physiological changes in the body that improve multiple aspects of cardiovascular, neurological, and metabolic health.
+Exercise elicits a wide range of physiological changes in the body that improve cardiovascular, neurological, and metabolic health.

 Current physical activity guidelines from the United States Department of Health and Human Services recommend the following.

 In 2008, just 18 percent of adults in the United States met the combined aerobic and muscle-strengthening physical activity guidelines.
 In 2017, this rate increased to over 24 percent.
 While this improvement is encouraging, increasing exercise participation is still a top priority for reducing the disease burden for the individual and the population.

 A wealth of research is available to support a strong relationship between physical activity and disease prevention.
 A large-scale prospective study found that among adults 50 years of age and older, achieving 150 minutes of moderate-intensity exercise per week reduced the risk of death from all causes by 27 percent.
 Older adults who achieved 60 minutes of vigorous exercise per week had a 32 percent reduction in risk of death.
 Among adults 40 years and older, more calories burned with daily physical activity reduced the risk of death from all causes.

 While aerobic exercise is often viewed preferentially through the lens of cardiovascular health, the diverse cascade of biological effects from exercise as a whole — and aerobic exercise, in particular — culminate to make it one of the most formidable and immediately practical real-world interventions for human aging and the brain.